anhinga/julia-notebooks/images-as-matrices/README.md

 https://nbviewer.jupyter.org/github/anhinga/julia-notebooks/blob/main/images-as-matrices/softmax-and-more.ipynb

 We see that when in `f.(x) ./ sum(f.(x))` we use `identity` instead of `exp` as `f`, the quality deteriorates (too dark, less contrast).

-However, if we use `x -> x+1` instead of `exp`, the result is no worse (perhaps, even slightly better, but it's in the eye of a beholder).
-So what's important is that the range of values should start with 1 and not with 0, and not the shape of the curve.
+However, if we use `x -> x+1` instead of `exp`, the result is no worse (perhaps, even slightly better, but that's in the eye of a beholder).
+So what's important is that the range of values should start with 1 and not with 0, and the shape of the curve is less important.

+So, if one worries about the cost of computing a lot of `exp` functions here, this cost can be avoided.